 Initial appointments with a tutor are a one-time appointment.
 However, at the end of that appointment, students can let the tutor they would like to meet every week at the same day and time.
 We will then set up that recurring appointment for the student.

 Face-to-face tutoring sessions occur at the Tutoring Center in Butcher Library unless otherwise noted.
 Campus-based online tutoring sessions occur using Go Board, a software designed for virtual tutoring.
 NightOWL Online Tutoring occurs using software called Pisces, which is also designed for virtual tutoring.

 How do I work with a NightOWL online tutor?

-Visit the NightOWL webpage and follow the instructions provided to sign in during the hours of operation, 7 p.m. - midnight, Sundays through Thursdays.
-NightOWL doesn’t offer tutoring by appointment, so students sign in online and are helped in the order that they log in.
+Visit the NightOWL web page and follow the instructions provided to sign in during the hours of operation, 7p-midnight Sundays through Thursdays.
+NightOWL doesn’t offer tutoring by appointment, so students sign in online and receive assistance in the order they log in.